 Some municipalities put fluoride in the water.
 It's in our toothpaste too.
 But is it coming from the SCOBY, or is it coming from the tea plant, or is it coming from the water used to brew the kombucha?
 There are too many variables here.

 When I read the study (yes I read the whole study!) on the heavy metals, it was unclear what the point was that the study was trying to achieve.
 They kept calling the culture 'tea fungus biomass - kombucha waste product."
 So if its the waste product, and its taking up these heavy metals to itself so that we aren't consuming them, I'm not understanding how that translates to kombucha containing heavy metals.
+Several other studies have found that a kombucha tea fungus effectively removes heavy metals like copper, chromium, and arsenic from wastewater.
 Perhaps the culture, yes, according (again) to this one study, but the drink itself?
 We don't know.

 Gimme more studies.